sovenor/bitcoin-rocks/CONTRIBUTING.md

 /wallets.html

 #### Additional pages for complete translation
-Here are all the pages that exist on the website.
+These pages are not required to launch a new language, but all of them would add value to users.
 Translate all of these for a complete translation, or just tackle one section at a time.

 ##### Business pages
 /business/accounting.html